Sure Dividend

 Business Overview

-Illinois Tool Works has been in business for more than 100 years.
-It started in 1902 when a financier named Byron Smith placed an ad in the Economist.
+Illinois Tool Works has been in operation for over 100 years.
+It began in 1902 when a financier named Byron Smith placed an advertisement in The Economist.
 At the time, Smith was looking to invest in a “high-class business (manufacturing preferred) in or near Chicago.”
 A group of inventors approached Smith with an idea to improve gear grinding, and Illinois Tool Works was born.

 Illinois Tool Works generates an annual revenue of nearly $16 billion.
 It is composed of seven segments: automotive, food equipment, test and measurement, welding, polymers and fluids, construction products, and specialty products.

-These segments have performed well against their peers, allowing Illinois Tool Works to achieve industry-leading margins.
+These segments have performed well compared to their peers, enabling Illinois Tool Works to achieve industry-leading margins.

 Illinois Tool Works’ portfolio is concentrated in product segments that hold above-average growth potential in their respective markets.
-The company’s overarching strategic growth plan is to continuously reshape its business model when necessary.
+The company’s overarching strategic growth plan is to refine its business model as needed continually.
 The company frequently utilizes bolt-on acquisitions to expand its reach.

 Growth Prospects

-Inflation and rising interest rates challenge the macro-environment for global industrial manufacturers.
-However, Illinois Tool Works continues to generate steady growth in 2023.
+Inflation and rising interest rates pose a challenge to the macroeconomic environment for global industrial manufacturers.
+However, Illinois Tool Works continues to generate steady growth beyond 2025.

 Source: Investor Presentation